lxgr-linux/pokete/wiki.md

 A ball you can use to catch Poketes
 - Price: 2
 - Can be used in fights: Yes

+### 'Shut the fuck up' stone
+Makes trainer leaving you alone
+- Price: None
+- Can be used in fights: No

 ### Super potion
 Heals a Pokete with 15 HP